Take a Trip to Mars in a Spaceship Running on Antimatter

 As the Redbird separates from the mother ship and drops toward the tawny vistas of Mars, Ramon Sanchez wonders if it's a good idea for all three of them to leave the Zephyr.
 The ship’s computer system is state of the art, but he would at least “feel better” to have a “human” eye in the sky.
 The chain or command at MINT, however, insists that everyone descend to the surface, at least initially for the BIG SHOW AT TOUCHDOWN.

 Some 12 feet long, the Redbird holds three people plus a quarter ton of cargo.
 Its power system is a modified hydrogen reaction engine, which burns the oxygen in the carbon dioxide (CO2) that comprises 95 per cent of the Martian atmosphere.
 (When the ship enters the atmosphere, a solar-powered conversion unit splits the CO2 into carbon monoxide and oxygen.)
 The ship also contains a 100-gallon auxiliary fuel tank into which water or ice can be pumped, and then, if needed, an electrolysis unit can separate the hydrogen from oxygen.
 The hydrogen can then be used in the engines on the Zephyr or the Redbird.
 (Hydrogen is called the perfect fuel.)
-Of course, the oxygen could be used to help keep the crew alive!
+Of course, the oxygen could be used to help keep the crew alive, if needed!

 Now Sanchez dips the nose of the Redbird toward the deepest canyon on Mars, the Valles Marineris or Valley of the Mariner.
 Actually, it’s hardly a valley – 2,500 miles long, 160 miles wide and five miles deep (26,000 feet).
 It makes the Grand Canyon look like a gulley!
 (For comparison, the deepest canyons (or gorges) on Earth are some 11,000 to 19,000 feet deep.)